Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

-Built over the site where ships arrived with thousands of chained Africans, Charleston’s new museum will tell the stories of people and places shaped by the international slave trade.
-The museum, called the International African American Museum (IAAM) will include a Center for Family History where visitors can trace their African-American ancestry.
+Built over the site where ships arrived with thousands of chained Africans, a new museum in Charleston tells the stories of people and places shaped by the international slave trade.
+The museum, called the International African American Museum (IAAM), opened in June 2023 and includes a Center for Family History where visitors can trace their African American ancestry.

-Here’s a closer look at the IAAM Musuem; it’s history, and it’s promise to tell the stories of those whose tales previously went untold.
+Here’s a closer look at the IAAM: its history, and its promise to tell the stories of those whose tales previously went untold.

 A Museum Decades in the Making